oasis-tcs/openc2-usecases/Cybercom-Plugfest/README.md

 - Broadcom/Symantec - ok to put? will you bring ICDX?
 - Fornetix
 - HII-MDIIS/G2 -ok to put? what bringing?
 What company name?
-- GitHub - put link to new page with plugfest resources they are providing
+- GitHub - providing these [resources](sbom-github.md) for SBoMs and comply to connect
-- Google - put link to new page with plugfest resources they are providing
+- Google - providing these [resources](cloud-google.md) to support plugfest
 - NineFX
 - Net Scout
 - NSA - put link to what bringing
-- sFractal Consulting - blah blah and link to page describing raspberry pi's configs that are being brought by sFractal
+- sFractal Consulting - 1 attendee ready to program in erlang, elixir, or python with the following resources:
+  * [Iot Tests](tests-sFractal-IoT.md) - test rigs sFractal will be bringing to plugfest consisting of a bunch of preprogrammed Raspberry Pi's.
+  * [IoT C2C](uc-sFractal-IoT-C2C.md) - IoT comply to connect use case
+  * [here](uc-sFractal-IoT-SPA.md) - Single Packet Authentication IoT use case
 - UNCC

 ## 4. What usecases addressed?